 In 2002, I attended a Birthing From Within mentor training workshop with Pam England, and began teaching birthing classes.
 I expanded my doula business to include classes, and was busy for several years teaching classes, attending births, and offering postpartum and lactation support.
 After working for several years as an emergency room nurse, I became a midwife in 2011 and have worked as a clinician at Planned Parenthood of the Southern Finger Lakes and as a staff midwife at Twin Tiers Women’s Health in Elmira, NY.
 I started an independent midwifery practice offering homebirth and well-person care in 2013.

 My formal education includes an Associate of Applied Science in Nursing in 2006 from Tompkins Cortland Community College in Dryden, New York and a Master of Science in Nursing/Midwifery in 2011 from Frontier Nursing University in Hyden, Kentucky.
 My clinical training as a midwife took place in a variety of settings, including home, birth center, and hospital.
-I am a member of the American College of Nurse Midwives (ACNM), the Midwives Alliance of North America (MANA), the New York State Association of Licensed Midwives (NYSALM), and Health Professionals Advancing LGBT Equality (GLMA).
-I hold New York State midwifery, nursing, and nurse practitioner licenses and am nationally certified by the American Midwifery Certification Board (AMCB).
+I hold New York and Maryland midwifery and nursing licenses and am nationally certified by the American Midwifery Certification Board (AMCB).

 I support and welcome all clients regardless of sexual orientation, gender identity, age, race, ethnicity, physical ability, family structure, or religion.
 All services are provided in a respectful, compassionate, and professional manner.

 Check out the wonderful families that I have worked with!